 The PSA Parliaments 2019 Annual Conference will be held on 7-8 November at the National Assembly for Wales, Cardiff.

 Our 2019 annual conference will take place in Cardiff, at the National Assembly for Wales, on Thursday, 07 November (6pm-8pm) for a welcome wine reception and Friday, 08 November (9am-5pm) for a full one-day conference.
-Please save these dates to your diaries and feel free to start planning travel and accommodation – these are the final and confirmed dates and times.

 The theme of this year’s conference is ‘Parliaments: Coming of Age?’ – a timely and pertinent question for the National Assembly which marks its twentieth anniversary this year.
 This falls alongside other anniversaries.
 For example, 2019 also marks: the 20th anniversary of the founding of the Scottish Parliament; the 40th anniversary of the introduction of departmental select committees in the UK Parliament; and the 50th anniversary of the lowering of the voting age from 21 to 18.
 So, we are asking this year: are parliaments coming of age?
 Our conference seeks to highlight the best research into legislatures, shining a light on how parliaments across the UK and beyond have developed, and continue to develop.